stephanlukasczyk/latex-thesis-template/README.md

 and version 1.3 or later is part of all distributions of LaTeX verions 2005/12/01 or later.

-This work has the LPPL maintenance status “maintained”.
+This work has the LPPL maintenance status “unmaintained”.

-The Current Maintainer of this work is Stephan Lukasczyk.
+The Previous Maintainer of this work was Stephan Lukasczyk.
+There is a successor project that shall be used.

 This work consists of all files in this repository.